TimothyDanielQlik/git-site/docs/commandline-tips.md

-# Tips for Using Git Bash
+# Working with the Command Line

 If you don't have much experience using command-line, here are a couple of tips to help get you started.

 ## Navigating file directories

-* To move between directories, you use the `cd` command (the initialism stands for change directory).
+* To move between directories, you use the `cd` (change directory)command.

 * When you first open Git Bash, it opens in your home directory, which looks something like this: